 The conference did more than surface problems.
 It produced action items and champions to take them forward:

-Thank you to every speaker, panelist, moderator, host, sponsor, council member, volunteer, attendee, and the media.
+Thank you to every speaker, panelist, moderator, host, sponsor, council member, volunteer and attendee.
+You made this event truly remarkable.